cloudqubes/ootc-documentation/source/adminguide/storage.rst

    .. note::
       If the VM's storage has to be migrated along with the VM, this will be noted in the host list.
-CloudStack will take care of the storage migration for you.
+OOTC will take care of the storage migration for you.

 #.
 Watch for the volume status to change to Migrating, then back to